simplesurance/baur/README.md

 The master branch is the development branch and might be in an unstable state.

+After downloading a release archive, extract the `baur` binary from the archive and move it to a directory in your `$PATH`.

 ### Setup

 baur uses a PostgreSQL database to store information about builds, the quickest